Commercial roof coating in Peterborough

 - Moisture below the surface and the state of any insulation

-- Repairs needed before coating, quantified honestly
+- All repairs needed before coating, quantified honestly

 Roofs that should not be coated